JMartin123456/Chat/README.md

 are not included in this repository.

 How It Works
-1. Client sends message via SignalR hub method ('SendMessage')
+1. Client sends message via SignalR hub method (`SendMessage`)
-2. Server receives message in 'ChatHub'
+2. Server receives message in `ChatHub`
 3. Message is stored in MySQL database
 4. Server broadcasts message to all connected clients
 5. All clients update UI instantly